ningbit/ningbit.github.io/source/_posts/2013-08-20-presenting-bikewithfriends.markdown

 I don't have to say how poorly our first run-through went the Sunday prior.
 Each trying to say too much in our individual minute, we reiterated each other's points, choked on the things we wanted to say, and overall, made an oratorical mess.
 In a way it was good how bad it was.
 It was clear we wouldn't be able to "wing" the presentation the same way we had at our NYC on Rails Meetup at school or at Civic Hack Night/#BetaNYC.
 By "wing", I mean "loosely organized" with "things we want to talk about".
 We would have to script.

 You can read my teammate Anisha's [blog entry](http://nishconsumerism.com/2013/08/05/new-york-tech-meetup-bikewithfriends/) on scripting our talk for NYTM (she wrote it before the talk took place).
 In it she notes how scripting was a challenge for her.
-She felt it prevented her from expressing her spontaneity and fun personality, limiting her from being able to feel out her audience.
+She felt it prevented her from expressing her spontaneity and fun personality, limiting her ability to feel out her audience.
 I agree how scripting limits you.
 But the limiting is entirely appropriate for this kind of talk.
 When you have 4 people on stage trying to each get their ideas in, and you only have 5 minutes, you must script!

 ### The Script

 {% img right /images/2013/bwf-script.jpg Script %}

-There are perhaps many reasons to script, but the first and most important one is to _condense_ your thoughts into **real words and sentences**.
+There are perhaps many reasons to script, but the most important reason by far is so you _condense_ your thoughts into **real words and sentences**.
 Yes, you do want to have the freedom to phrase things how you wish on presentation day.
 But no matter what, you have to say it _some_ way, and better to hash those options out on the page first.

 To clarify: By script I don't mean just an outline with bullet points.
 I mean actual, fully-worded sentences like the ones you might see on a teleprompter for a stump speech.
 Yes, there is an off chance that you may come up with that brilliant line that most expresses what you want to convey on the spot that day.
 But there is just as likely a chance you try to go off the cuff and say the exact wrong thing (or just confuse the hell out of your audience).